llmrisks/llmrisks.github.io/src/content/post/week11.md

   <td colspan=1 align="center"><b></b></td>
 </table>

-They discussed two types of watermarking: token-based watermarking and soft watermarking.

-## Token-based watermarking:
-Given a word in a sequence, token-based watermarking uses a hash function to initialize a random number generator used to create two sets of all possible next words: the "green" word list and the "red" word list.
+**Token-based watermarking:** given a word in a sequence, token-based watermarking uses a hash function to initialize a random number generator used to create two sets of all possible next words: the "green" word list and the "red" word list.

 <table><tr>